 Any food has the potential to cause an allergic reaction and so far, over 160 foods have been identified.
-But there are 9 food groups in particular that are more common.

 We’re breaking down what they are, what you should know, and what you can do to best introduce these foods before they become allergies.

 Onset of peanut allergies typically appears in a child’s formative years and is usually a lifelong disorder.
 However, up to 22% of children will find that this allergy resolves itself as they age into their teenage years.